Use metric conversion factors to solve each of the following prob... | Channels for Pearson+

 Textbook Question

 Use metric conversion factors to solve each of the following problems: b.
-A glass of orange juice contains 3.2 dL of juice.
-How many milliliters of orange juice are in the glass?
+A cooler has a volume of 5000 mL.
+What is the capacity of the cooler in liters?

 Verified Solution